SWIFTSIM/emulator/paper/paper.md

-One of the limits of doing cosmological (hydrodynamical) simulations is that any simulation is limited to only a single set of parameters, be these choices of cosmology, or the implemented physics (e.g. stellar feedback).
+One of the limits of doing cosmological (hydrodynamical) simulations is that any simulation is limited to only a single set of parameters, be these choices of cosmology, or the implemented physics (e.g., stellar feedback).
 These parameters need to be tuned to calibrate against observational data.
 At odds with this, cosmological simulations are computationally expensive, with the cheapest viable runs costing thousands of CPU hours, and running up to tens of millions for the largest volumes at the highest resolutions.
-This makes the use of cosmological simulations in state-of-the-art fitting pipelines (e.g. MCMC), where tens of thousands to millions of evaluations of the model are required to explore the parameter space, computationally unfeasable.
+This makes the use of cosmological simulations in state-of-the-art fitting pipelines (e.g., MCMC), where tens of thousands to millions of evaluations of the model are required to explore the parameter space, computationally unfeasable.
 In order to get a statistical grip on the models of cosmology and galaxy formation, a better solution is needed.